-2) JEWISH STUDIES COURSES: 3 courses (9-10 credits) in Jewish Studies; up to 2 of these can be Hebrew courses.
+2) JEWISH STUDIES COURSES: 3 courses (9-10 credits) in Jewish Studies; 1 of these can be a Hebrew language course.

 (A non-JS course that has significant JS content can count for one of these with approval of the Undergraduate Advisor.)

 3) CAPSTONE: 3 credits of a capstone project, additional advanced coursework, or experiential learning through one of the following:

 - JS 1900 Internship

 - JS 1905 Undergraduate Research Assistantship

 - advanced work in Hebrew at Hebrew 5 or beyond